-In order to track all your employees and have a better overview of all the insurance-related processes, you might have decided to buy software that monitors employees’ computer use.
+In order to track all your employees and have a better overview of all the insurance-related processes, you might have decided to buy one of many employee monitoring tools.
 After all, apart from facing clients and generating leads out in the real world from time to time, the bulk of your team’s work is done digitally, so the best way to keep track of everything is with employee tracking.

 Now, getting your workers on the same page as you about computer monitoring can be tough, but here’s a list of five things you should aim to communicate to them in order to make them better understand the value of using this system:

 1. It’s Legal